Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OSS.md

 {% include Configuring-Alluxio-with-OSS/underfs-address.md %}

 Next you need to specify the Aliyun credentials for OSS access.
-In the TACHYON_JAVA_OPTS section of the `conf/alluxio-env.sh` file, add:
+In the ALLUXIO_JAVA_OPTS section of the `conf/alluxio-env.sh` file, add:

 {% include Configuring-Alluxio-with-OSS/oss-access.md %}